England. Change location

 What you will study

 This module offers you the critical tools to think about religion and gain a deeper understanding of its place in the modern world.
 Three core questions are asked: what is religion, how do we study religion, and why should we study religion?
 It consists of four blocks of study based on the key frames of places, practices, texts and experiences.
 Within this structure, it also offers in-depth engagement with three broad religious traditions – Christianity, Hinduism and Islam – as well as various forms of indigenous religious traditions and contemporary spirituality.
-You'll study religion in its social, cultural, geographical and historical contexts.
-You'll explore themes such as the internal diversity of religious traditions; their cross-cultural and transnational aspects; lived and material religion; and the fluid boundaries between the religious and the secular.
+You'll study religion in social, cultural, geographical and historical contexts.
+You'll explore themes such as the internal diversity of religious traditions, their cross-cultural and transnational aspects, lived and material religion, and the fluid boundaries between the religious and the secular.
 It will equip you with a greater sense of religious literacy and vital skills, which can be important for lifelong learning, careers and good citizenship.

 Orientation